Legal Rights During the Hiring Process

 - Questions concerning drug or alcohol use by the applicant

-An applicant may raise questions related to the above areas during a job interview.
-If so, the employer may discuss these topics to the extent necessary to answer the applicant's questions.
+You can provide this information during a job interview.
+If so, the employer can discuss these topics to the extent necessary to answer your questions related to these topics.

 Hiring Process

-Whenever an employer seeks to hire a new employee, there are a variety of things the employer must do before the new employee may begin work.
+Whenever an employer hires a new employee, there are various things the employer must do before the new employee begins work.
 These steps include:

 - Obtaining a federal employment identification number for each new employee from the Internal Revenue Service (IRS)